Generalized System of Preferences

 Letter to California’s Congressional Delegation

-Not successful in renewing the GSP program in 2020, as expected there was a push to renew GSP in Congress in 2021 – and now again during the “Lame Duck” post – election in 2022.
+Not successful in renewing the GSP program in 2020, as expected there was a push to renew GSP in Congress in 2021 – and again during the “Lame Duck” post-election in 2022.
 The Senate passed a renewal provision within their China competitiveness package in early June of 2021.
-The House Ways and Means Committee responded with a piece of legislation introduced in the middle of June.
-It remains to be seen if the House will pass legislation to renew GSP in the Fall of 2022.
+The House Ways and Means Committee responded with a piece of legislation introduced in the middle of June 2021.
+The House held a hearing in 2023, with continued support to pass by spring of 2024.
+The hope now is to have legislation passed in 2024.

 House Ways and Means Committee New GSP Bill